Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Introduction

 Understanding ice nucleation and regulating ice growth is important for a range of fields, including cryobiology \cite{SEI2002218,xue2015quantifying}, cryopreservation \cite{doi:10.1021/acs.chemrev.5b00744,doi:10.2989/SF.2009.71.2.12.827}, the aviation industry \cite{CharacterizationsofAircraftIcingEnvironmentsthatIncludeSupercooledLargeDrops,doi:10.1063/1.2979247}, and atmospheric science \cite{ProductionofIceinTroposphericCloudsAReview,doi:10.1126/science.1076964}.
 Even though the characteristics of ice and water have been known for decades, insights into ice crystal growth remain elusive.

+Ice crystals predominantly grow in two types of environmental conditions: supercooled water and supersaturated water vapor \cite{libbrecht2017physical}.
+However, the presence of a quasi-liquid layer (QLL)\cite{abraham1981phases}, which develops at ice surfaces in the vapor environment, blurs this distinction, as an interface with the liquid exists at both the ice-QLL-vapor and liquid-ice interfaces.
+At the liquid-ice interface, water molecules from the liquid phase are incorporated into the crystalline structure of ice, growing the ice crystal.
+This is a direct phase transition from liquid to solid in the melt phase.
+Similarly, the presence of the QLL between the vapor and ice phases facilitates ice growth from the vapor phase because it allows for the diffusion of water molecules condensed from the vapor onto the interface with ice \cite{libbrecht2015experimental}, which then integrates them into the crystalline lattice.

+The QLL has been extensively studied, including investigations of its thickness, which increases with temperature (see, e.g., reviews by \citeauthor{slater2019surface}\cite{slater2019surface} and \citeauthor{nagata2019}\cite{nagata2019} and references therein).
+While the Ih basal face grows from both liquid and vapor, in the first environment, the relevant prismatic face for growth is the secondary one (prism2), while in the second, it is the primary one (prism1)\cite{shultz2018crystal}.

-Ice crystal growth is a competitive process between molecular ordering and disordering aided by diffusion \cite{doi:10.1080/00268970500075396,C1CP21210A}.
+Ice crystal growth is highly sensitive to temperature, as it is a competitive process between molecular ordering and disordering aided by diffusion \cite{raz2005,rozmanov2011temperature}.
 The driving forces of supercooling for crystallization become more significant as the temperature gradually decreases from the melting point of ice.
 On the contrary, lowering the temperature reduces the diffusion capacity of molecules, and weaker liquid mobility would be detrimental to ice growth.
 Thus, mutually opposite effects act on ice growth as the temperature changes.
-In this work, we aim to unravel the ice crystal growth mechanism and kinetics on different hexagonal ice (Ih) surfaces as a function of temperature using molecular dynamics (MD) simulations.